pingcap/docs/tiup/tiup-command-mirror-grant.md

 ### -k, --key

 - Specifies the key of the introduced component owner.
 This key can either be public or private.
 If it is a private key, TiUP converts it to the corresponding public key before stores it in the mirror.
-- A key can only be used by a component owner.
+- A key can be used by only one component owner.
 - Data type: `STRING`
 - Default: "${TIUP_HOME}/keys/private.json"